SpredfastLegacy/JMVC-Inject/README.md

 	new TestClass().foo(); // alerts '123'

-Nothing prevents you from using named functions as methods in your class.
+Note: Nothing prevents you from using named functions as methods in your class.
 The function name will take precedence over the class.

 ## Injecting Controller methods